-The PRAC met Wednesday, March 9, 2016 and received Business Item presentations on Water Symposium, Building Removal (update) and Draft Trails Concept (update)
+The PRAC met Wednesday, March 9, 2016 and received Business Item presentations on Water Symposium, Building Removal (update) and Draft Trails Concept (update).

-) would

-ort on a Water Symposium event that was first discussed vided a list of potential speakers including subject matter tha presented PRAC members with a brief report on building re ilding blight removed, reused and remaining.
-Staff reported to PRAC members that be presented to the FORA Board on N a Draft Trails Concept (formerly titled, Trails Map Blueprint) Iarch 11, 2016 Staff attached approved February 10, 2016 minutes (Attachment A) to this report.
-Reviewed by FORA Controller Staff time for this item is included in th Appropriate the control of the contr PRAC, California State University Mor Administrative and Executive nterey Bay, Transportation Agency for Monterey County, Prepared by Approved by I AM I AMAZ Michael A Houlemard Ir
+PRAC members received a staff report on a Water Symposium event that was first discussed at the December 10, 2015 meeting.
+Staff provided a list of potential speakers including subject matter that could be presented at a water symposium.

+Senior Program Manager Stan Cook presented PRAC members with a brief report on building removal.
+A map was provided that identified building blight removed, reused and remaining.

+Staff reported to PRAC members that a Draft Trails Concept (formerly titled, Trails Map Blueprint) would be presented to the FORA Board on March 11, 2016.

+Finally, attached is the approved February 10, 2016 PRAC minutes to this report (Attachment A).

+PRAC, California State University Monterey Bay, Transportation Agency for Monterey County, Administrative and Executive Committees.

-Prepared by Approved by Ted Lopez · · · Michael A. Houlemard, Jr.
+Prepared by Ted Lopez Approved by Michael A. Houlemard, Jr.

-Attachment A to Item 10c FORA Board Meeting, 4/8/16
+Attachment A to Item 8c FORA Board Meeting, 4/8/16